Child Sex Abuse Lawyer in Texas

 Under Tex.
 Penal Code Ann. § 21.02(g), the statute includes affirmative defenses that put the burden of persuasion on the defense.
 If the defense commits an offense against only one victim, the defendant may be exonerated if the defendant is no more than five years older than the victim or no more than five years older than the youngest victim if there is more than one.
 The affirmative defense also requires that the defendant did not use any force, duress, or threat against a victim during the commission of the acts of sexual abuse and, at the time of the offense, the defendant was not required to report as a sex offender under Chapter 62 of the Code of Criminal Procedure or had a reportable conviction under that Chapter.

 However, allegations of continuous child sex abuse do not necessarily have to result in a conviction.
 Proof beyond a reasonable double against the alleged offender must be demonstrated.
 If the judge or jury has any doubt you committed any element of the offense, the charges against you may be reduced or even dismissed.
-For these reasons, it is imperative to seek legal help with an attorney who has experience defending allegations of this delicate nature.
+For these reasons, it is imperative to seek legal help with a child sexual abuse attorney who has experience defending allegations of this delicate nature.

 Proven State of Mind or Mental State